-Over the coming years, the city of Boston is developing training programs to connect residents to green job opportunities.
-The Mayor’s Fiscal Year 2022 budget included $1 million for green jobs, and another $1 million for zero waste and mobility jobs.
-The City received an additional $3 million in federal funds for green workforce development.
-Massachusetts is investing heavily expanding the Green workforce because of the high demand and need for skilled workers.
+Massachusetts is investing heavily to expand the Green workforce because of the high demand and need for skilled workers.
 For example, "Approximately 80 percent of buildings in Boston will need to undergo deep energy retrofits and prepare for the impacts of climate change.
 To carry out that work, Boston needs to grow the pipeline of Boston’s future green builders and hone the skills of our active labor force."
 (Boston Climate Action Strategy)

-Green jobs include jobs include any positions involved in: energy efficiency, carbon-reduction, and natural resource conservation or climate hazard mitigation sectors.
-Use the links on the left of the screen to access tools to connect you to a career that best matches you.
+Green jobs include any positions involved in: energy efficiency, carbon-reduction, and natural resource conservation or climate hazard mitigation sectors.
+Use the links on the left of the screen to access tools to learn more about the wide array of green careers.

-These industries include but are not limited to: construction trades, including weatherization, HVAC, electrical, plumbing, engineering, carpentry, roofing, estimation, and pipefitting, building operations, building automation, and facilities management, and green stormwater infrastructure, tree care, and horticulture.
+These industries include but are not limited to: construction trades, weatherization, HVAC, electrical, plumbing, engineering, carpentry, roofing, estimation, and pipefitting, building operations, facilities management, stormwater infrastructure, and horticulture.

 Green jobs also include administrative positions in law, policy creation, marketing, research, engineering, and more.

-In short, Green Jobs are for everyone!
-In fact, one of the key aspects of growing the Green Workforce is ensuring equity & inclusion for all races and genders.
-Historically, non-white, non-males were cut out of key industries severely impacting their ability to grow wealth.
-Navigate to the equity & inclusion page of this guide to learn more and to ensure you have a positive financial stake in this movement.
+Green Jobs are for everyone!
+One of the key aspects of growing the Green Workforce is ensuring equity & inclusion for all races and genders.
+Historically, non-white, non-males were cut out of key industries severely impacting wealth growth.
+Navigate to the equity & inclusion page of this guide to learn more.

 The City of Boston has several initiatives in place to achieve Boston's Climate Action goals.
 Check out the City's Green Jobs page to learn more.